Thank you for registering for this online course, Yoga Nidra: Sourcing Your True Power!

 Here's how this works . . .

-You'll receive an email which will give you a link to the Main Page.
-You will then direct to the module you want.
+You have access to the Main Page which directs you to all six module of this course.
 You can digest the material how and when you want.
 And you can always go back to review the previous modules.

-Remember, you can listen from the module directly or download it onto your phone or computer.
+Remember, you can stream the audio from the module directly or download it onto your phone or computer using Dropbox.
 Downloading it onto your computer is how you will make your personal audio library.
 If you use Dropbox, I might suggest making a unique folder for this course and download the material there.
 If you're curious about how to do that click the Tech Tips button for easy instructions.

 Some of you have requested a CD of the recordings which I'm happy to offer (for a little bit extra to cover materials, time, and postage if you want me to mail them to you).
 If that's you, please email me your address, and an extra $30.

 So, there will be two audio recordings per module.
 The first one will be a discussion about the practice and the second will be the practice itself.
 Like I said, you can listen to each one by either downloading them or accessing them directly from the site.
 I want to make the material as accessible as possible so let me know if you have any problems.

 You can read the bullet-points to the discussion if you want to skip the recording but want the gist of it.

 As we'll discuss in the discussion portion of this module, this practice is about awareness and a simple yet profound way of paying attention is to get into your body.
 That's why there is a yoga video attached to the module.
 This is meant to be gentle and feel good.
 As always, please modify (or omit) this practice as your body tells you to.

 Yoga and Yoga Nidra is about simply understanding yourself.
 As you understand yourself through this practice, you will also understand the world and the Universe around you, that ultimately you and the Universe are one and the same.
 Whoa!
 Stay with me . . .